darshanVishnu/NodeJswebapi/README.md

           └── header.ejs

-The node.js example app teaches the very basics of how to work with Contentful:
+The node.js example app teaches the very basics of how to work with express:

-consume content from the Contentful Delivery and Preview APIs model content edit content through the Contentful web app
+mvc pattern
+promises
+ejs templating
+routing

 Common setup